 - Increased property value

 Another study by the Lawrence Berkely National Laboratory concluded that “home buyers consistently have been willing to pay more for a property with PV across a variety of states, housing and PV markets, and home types.
 Average market premiums across the full sample of homes analyzed here are about $4/W or $15,000 for an average-sized 3.6kW PV system.”
 See figure 1.1 below.
-While there is a slight variance between the two studies, there’s no doubt that solar ownership increases the value of a property, and that buyers are willing to pay more homes with solar ownership.
+While there is a slight variance between the two studies, there’s no doubt that solar ownership increases the value of a property and that buyers are willing to pay more for homes with solar ownership.
 As a general rule of thumb, solar increases the property value by the net cost of the solar system (total purchase price minus the incentives).

-If you have a listing where the solar is owned, free and clear of loans and/or financing then the solar system is an asset to the transaction for the following reasons:
+If you have a listing where the solar is owned, free and clear of loans and/or financing, then the solar system is an asset to the transaction for the following reasons:

 - Reduced or no electric bill